Nirmal97kishore/Time_series_prediction/README.md

   • ReduceLROnPlateau
     Hyperparameter tuning
-  I have adjust the epochs count=80, batch_size=20, learning rate=0.001 ,adding hidden layer units , Dropout function and callback functions like (Early stopping) to tune the model and prevent that model learn less Noice and more Signals to avoid underfitting or overfitting.
+  I have adjust the epochs count=80, batch_size=20, learning rate=0.001 ,adding hidden layer units, Dropout function, and callback functions like (Early stopping) to tune the model and prevent that model learn less Noice and more Signals to avoid underfitting or overfitting.